 Badamsha: our eolic projects in Kazakhstan

-The Badamsha 1 wind farm will be joined by a second, Badamsha 2, also generating 48 MW.
+The new wind farm joins the first wind farm Badamsha 1, also generating 48 MW.

 Kashagan: offshore oil and gas in Kazakhstan